Electro1512/MetroidAPrime/docs/setup_en.md

    **Make sure to install the Generator if you intend to generate multiworlds.**
 - The latest version of the [Metroiod Prime apworld](https://github.com/Electro1512/MetroidAPrime/releases/latest).
 - [Dolphin Emulator](https://dolphin-emu.org/download/).
 We recommend the latest beta version.
+- A Metroid Prime US ISO (`US 0-00`)

 ## AP World Installation

 1. Unzip the downloaded Metroid Prime apworld zip file
 2. Place the `metroidprime.apworld` file in your Archipelago installation's `lib/worlds` folder (Windows default to:
    `%programdata%/Archipelago`).
+3. Copy the contents of the `lib` folder from the downloaded Metroid Prime zip file into your Archipelago installation's `lib` folder.

 - If you have a `metroidprime.apworld` file from a previous version of the apworld, you **must** delete it, as it is no longer supported.
 Additionally, if there is a `metroidprime` folder in that folder, you **must** also delete it.
 Keeping